 When you're an award winning furniture company, it's only natural to employ world renowned designers.
-Nathan James Dodd reports on a Barlow Tyrie appointment.
+Simon reports on a Barlow Tyrie appointment.

 Tim Fenby formed his own design consultancy in 2006 after leading the design function at some leading UK furniture brands.
 During this time he also travelled the world developing new collections.